Stocks fall broadly on Wall Street, extending market losses

 Minutes last week from the Federal Reserve’s July board meeting affirmed plans for more rate hikes despite signs of weaker economic activity.
 Traders worry aggressive steps to slow the economy might go too far and bring on a recession.
 The U.S. economy has already contracted through the first half of 2022 and Wall Street will get more information on Thursday when the government releases an updated report on the U.S. economy for the second quarter.

 Investors are also looking ahead to this week’s Federal Reserve conference for signals about more possible U.S. rate hikes to cool surging inflation.
-The central bank holds its annual meeting in Jackson Hole, Wyoming on Thursday.
-Fed Chair Jerome Powell is scheduled to give a speech on Friday morning.
+Fed Chair Jerome Powell is scheduled to give a speech on Friday morning at the central bank’s annual meeting in Jackson Hole, which starts Thursday.

 The Fed is holding its meeting following a heavy week of company and economic data that showed inflation is still squeezing the economy, but consumer spending remains resilient.
 Falling gasoline and food commodity prices, for wheat and corn, have helped relieve some of that pressure.
 That helped essentially stall inflation’s advance in July, though prices still remain stubbornly high.